 1. Letter of Intent

-A letter, one to two pages in length, double spaced, written in English or French, which addresses the following:
+A letter, one to two pages in length, single spaced, written in English or French, which addresses the following:

 - the basis for your interest in the program